NSLS-II-CSX/profile_analysis/README.md

-This is a dedicated environment meant to be used for CSX1 data analysis
+This is a dedicated environment meant to be used for CSX1 data analysis when setting up the beamline.